Patrice Ossona de Mendez

 Patrice Ossona de Mendez is a French mathematician specializing in topological graph theory who works as a researcher at the Centre national de la recherche scientifique in Paris.
-With Pierre Rosenstiehl, he is editor-in-chief of the European Journal of Combinatorics, a position he has held since 2009.
+He is editor-in-chief of the European Journal of Combinatorics, a position he has held since 2009.

 Education and career

 Ossona de Mendez was born on 13 December 1966 in Paris.
 He represented France in the International Mathematical Olympiad in 1985, earning a bronze medal there.
 He studied at the École Normale Supérieure from 1986 until 1990, and completed his Ph.D. in 1994 from the School for Advanced Studies in the Social Sciences.
 His dissertation, jointly supervised by Rosenstiehl and Hubert de Fraysseix, concerned bipolar orientations of graphs.

 He has worked at CNRS since 1995, and earned a habilitation in 2009 from the University of Bordeaux 1.